Last Updated on June 7, 2023 by Christine Kaaloa

-Seogwipo (Map of Seogwipo City) is a city which feels just a tad more scruffier if you’ve just come from Jungmun Resort area.
-The beauty of it is that you have budget hotels and alternate options to explore like Emart , restaurants and cafes or the marketplaces like Seogwipo Maeil Olle Market, a 120 stall indoor market of produce, seafood and household items.
+Seogwipo (Map of Seogwipo City) is a city that feels just a tad scruffier if you’ve just come from Jungmun Resort area.
+The beauty of it is that you have budget hotels and alternate options to explore like Emart , restaurants, and cafes, or the marketplaces like Seogwipo Maeil Olle Market, a 120-stall indoor market of produce, seafood, and household items.
 Here’s a map of places to stay in Seogwipo City.

 Seeas Hotel in Jungmun Resort is a popular film locations for K-dramas Boys over Flowers, Gung/Palace and Secret Garden.